The best UK gourmet glamping sites

 Best for a camping safari

-Price: Tree houses sleeping four cost from £409 a night (two-night minimum stay at weekends), which includes access to Port Lympne Reserve and sister zoo Howletts, and safari trips.
+Price: Treehouses sleeping four cost from £699 a night (two-night minimum stay at weekends).
+Eco pods, sleeping two, costs from £99 per night.
+All accommodation includes entrance to Port Lympne Reserve and sister zoo Howletts.

 For more information visit: Port Lympne